maelswarm/magsearch/README.md

 # magsearch #

-Search for magnet files in terminal.
+Search for magnet links in terminal.

 ## Install ##